 to therapy, but I've learned that my brain doesn't respond.
 (Don't ask.
 I won't tell... at least not today.)

-This past weekend had a majorly traumatic chapter in the epic novel called My Life.
+This past weekend had a majorly traumatic chapter in the epic novel called

 I'm b-bopping along, singing to the tunes on the radio.
 Driving to pick up my Girl.
 It's Friday.
 Life is good.
 And then... it wasn't.
 (I hope you're sitting down.)